krishNA2000000/C-Programs/README.md

     return 0;
 }

+Advantages:

+Makes complex declarations simpler.

+Improves readability and self-documentation.

+Useful when you want to abstract away implementation details (e.g., changing float to double later will only require changing the typedef once).

+Not a New Type:

+typedef does not create a new data type.
+It just gives a new name to an existing one.

+Common Use Cases:

+To rename primitive types (e.g., typedef int Age;)

+To simplify complex data types (e.g., structs, function pointers)

+To improve code clarity

 //write a program to illustrate the use of symbolic constants in a real life application. include <stdio.h>